Back to Reputation Management

 Story.
 Reviews that describe an occasion – an anniversary, a proper catch-up with old friends, or how a dreary Tuesday turned into the best night out – are inherently shareable and relatable.
 This is where the magic happens.

 booteek's Content Performance tracking can help you pinpoint which reviews really pack a punch.
-It checks review quality, how much engagement they get, and the kind of language that AI assistants pick up on best.
+It checks review quality, how much engagement they get, and the kind of language that search algorithms pick up on best.
 So instead of endlessly scrolling through hundreds of reviews trying to find the gems, you can see at a glance which ones are doing the most for your reputation – and which deserve a second life as marketing content.
 Smart, right?

 The absolute best time to ask for a review is right after someone has had a fantastic experience.
 The biggest hurdle, though, is making it too much hassle.
 If it takes more than thirty seconds, most customers just won't bother.